-Back in medieval times, castles had archers, catapults, and moats to protect them from outside threats.
-Today, we have homeowners insurance.
-And you know who needs homeowners insurance?
-Farmers.
+Back in medieval times, we had archers, catapults, and moats to protect against outside threats.
+Today, we have security cameras, alarm systems and floodlights.

 At least that’s what the Farmers founders thought in 1928 when they figured farmers would pose a lower insurance risk than other clients.
 But thankfully, you don’t have to till the land to purchase a policy from Farmers today — they offer a wide array of coverages for folks from all walks of life.

 Exactly how good is that coverage though?
 I’ve spent days investigating this provider to understand where they stand out from the competition, and where they fall short.
 If you’re wondering if Farmers homeowner’s insurance is right for you, you’re in the right place.

 But before I get into the details of coverage, features, claims, and more, let’s get started by taking a quick look at Farmers pros and cons.

 So there’s your 30,000-foot view.
 Before you start making any decisions, though, let’s have a look at the coverage offered by an average Farmers homeowners insurance package.

 Farmers insurance offers three types of plans: Standard, Enhanced, and Premier.
 The first is best for new homeowners, the second for those who have been established in their homes for a few years, and the highest tier is for homeowners who want to ensure their personal property is comprehensively protected.